playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 _Angular's smallest grouping of display elements are called a `view`._ These `view`s can be created and destroyed together and are under the control of a directive or component of some kind and include any templates associated with them.

-_When a template is rendered to the screen, it creates an `embedded view`_ which can be controlled and handled from an assocaited parent component or directive.
+_When a template is rendered to the screen, it creates an `embedded view`_ which can be controlled and handled from an associated parent component or directive.
 This creation of an embedded view occurs automatically when a template is rendered using `ngTemplateOutlet` but also when using a structural directive such as `ngIf` and `ngFor`.

 But that's not all - Angular also allows you find, reference, modify, and create them yourself in your component/directive logic! 🤯